 Zion National Park

-St. George is about 45 minutes away from the entrance to Zion Canyon – the most visited section of Zion National Park.
-Zion National Park is one of my FAVORITE places on earth.
-I have so many happy memories here and love bringing my children back to this beautiful park so we can make more together.
+St. George is about 45 minutes away from the entrance to Zion Canyon – the most popular section of Zion National Park.

-Zion National Park is one of the most popular parks in the National Parks system, and space in narrow Zion Canyon is limited even with mandatory shuttles.
+Zion Canyon has a mandatory shuttle system most months of the year, and just getting a parking space inside the park can be tricky.
 I recommend visiting Zion Canyon on weekdays or during the off-season and saving other parts of Zion National Park or other local activities for holiday weekends.

 Snow Canyon State Park